 Making Resolutions is simple.
-But sticking to them is very difficult.
+Sticking to them is the tricky bit.
 75% of all resolutions made at new year are broken in the first month.
-So, what's the trick to successful change?
+So, what's the secret to successful change?

 New Year is a time where many of us may decide to start upon some change in our lives.
 In reality though real change does not happen overnight.
 It is an ongoing process that takes time and devotion.
 For successful change you need to implement actions realistically (and slowly!) until it becomes part of your usual life.
 Eventually something that you don't do, becomes something that you do do.